-The lands remained in the Monro family for almost 100 years, the last time the estate was to be owned as a whole, until, sometime after the death of Alexander Monro, tertius, in 1859, plans were made for feuing out parts of Craiglockhart Estate for building purposes.
+The lands remained in the Monro family for almost 100 years.
+This was the last time the estate was to be owned as a whole until, sometime after the death of Alexander Monro, tertius, in 1859, plans were made for feuing out parts of Craiglockhart Estate for building purposes.

 The existing house, which had been used as a farmhouse, was demolished and a "giant Italian villa" was erected by architects Peddie & Kinnear in a commanding position on the north side of Wester Craiglockhart Hill.
 The main Façade and Belvedere Tower looked north-west over a great sweep of moors to the Firth of Forth and distant hills.

 In 1880 Craiglockhart Hydropathic opened for business.
 In the late 19th- century, hydropathics were becoming very popular and Craiglockhart, with its proximity to the city, was ideally placed to become an attractive resort (an illustrated brochure about The HYDRO dated 1903 is in the National Library of Scotland).
 To quote from the brochure:

 "The Establishment affords to its residents all the amenities and retirement of quiet country life ...
 The interior of the building contains a spacious suite of Public Rooms opening off a handsome corridor 140 ft in length and consisting of large Dining-Hall, Drawing-room, Reception-Room, Doctor’s consulting room and a magnificent Recreation Hall ... there are several luxuriously furnished parlours and detached suites of private apartments, commanding extensive and charming views."